-One way to understand what this term means is that the we matter.
+One way to understand self-care is that we matter.

-Actually, generally, we are often not that good at either realizing this or doing something about it.
+We are often not good at either realizing this or doing something about it.

-basic trust, saving money, a new perspective, working your body, telling the truth, sleep, finding beauty, laughing, medicine, forgiving, your real sneeze, eating, positive thoughts, play, letting yourself dream, cleaning, risking, music, standing for yourself, getting help, playing, crying, staying quiet, sunbathing, physical comfort, doing what you say, curling up, being rigorous, watching the fireworks, letting go, knowing love, saying NO, saying YES…
+Basic trust, saving money, a new perspective, working your body, telling the truth, sleep, finding beauty, laughing, taking medicine, forgiving, your real sneeze, going home, eating fresh food, positive thoughts, letting yourself dream, cleaning, risking, playing music, standing for something, getting help, travel, crying, staying quiet, feeling the sun’s warmth, physical comfort, doing what you say, curling up, being rigorous, listening, letting go, knowing love, saying NO, saying YES…

-Whatever your life circumstances, everyday mental health choices are truly available.
+Whatever your life circumstances, everyday self-care choices are available.